rdkcentral/firebolt-openrpc/README.md

 `--output`: The relative or absolute path to the folder or file that will hold the task's generated output.

+`--as-path`: I'm not sure what this does.

+`--static-modules`: Makes sure that statically defined modules get exported.
+An example is `Platform`.

 ### SDK Generation

 Indicated by `--task sdk`.
 Generate the Firebolt JavaScript SDK from a json-rpc spec.